EPCCed/archer-gpu-course/applications-two-day/section-2.01/README.md

 ## Error handling in practice

-The requirement for error handling is often handled in real C code using a macro, e.g.,
+The requirement for error handling often appears in real C code as a macro, e.g.,
 ```
   CUDA_ASSERT( cudaMalloc(&data, nArray*sizeof(double) );
 ```